How a Redis Cache Key Missing One Field Leaked Client Data Across Tenants for 72 Hours

 That sentence is what finally pointed us at the cache.

 Reproducing it took 8 minutes once we had the hypothesis.
-Two test tenant accounts, each with a project created fresh so they'd share an auto-increment ID.
-Load Tenant A's project endpoint — Redis caches it.
+Two test tenant accounts, each with a fresh project so they'd end up sharing an auto-increment ID.
+Load Tenant A's project endpoint.
+Redis caches it.
 Switch auth header to Tenant B, hit the same endpoint.
 Redis returns Tenant A's payload.
 Confirmed.

 POISONED REQUEST FLOW